Alcohol sponsorship of sport is the keystone for a wide range of alcohol marketing activity in Ireland.

-It is entirely contradictory that a society with the second highest level of binge drinking in the world and where three people die every day from an alcohol-related illness is supine with regard to this aspect of alcohol promotion.
+It is entirely contradictory that a society with the eighth highest level of binge drinking in the world and where four people die every day from an alcohol-related illness is supine with regard to this aspect of alcohol promotion.

 It is vital that we legislate comprehensively to regulate the promotion of alcohol including a ban on alcohol sponsorship of sport, which is a powerful and sophisticated influence on young people’s drinking behaviour and expectations, increasing the likelihood that they will start to use alcohol at an earlier age and to drink more if they are already using alcohol.

 It is not just supported by the evidence, it is the right thing to do.

 Read an in-depth analysis of this issue through Alcohol Action Ireland’s submission to a “Working Group on Regulating Sponsorship by Alcohol Companies of Major Sporting Events”.